isomerpages/nlb-biblioasia/pages/Johor at the 1893 Chicago World's Fair.md

 <div style="background-color: white;"> Sailing boats in Riau, c.
 1867. <i>Image from Leiden University Libraries, the Netherlands (Creative Commons Attribution 4.0 International; CC BY 4.0).</i>
 </div>

-My favourite boyhood novel was Jules Verne’s classic, Around the World in 80 Days, which captured the late-19th century’s scientific wonder.
+My favourite boyhood novel was Jules Verne’s classic, *Around the World in 80 Days*, which captured the late-19th century’s scientific wonder.
 European conquest of much of the world opened it up to travel by steam and rail, but many Asians were also active participants in that age of acceleration.
 The growth of the annual Muslim pilgrimage to Mecca, enabled by steamship services, made Singapore a global hub in a modern Islamic network.

 Intellectuals from Cairo to Tokyo urged their societies to join the West in a future limited only by the bounds of Man’s genius and imagination.
 (Often literally men’s, as women’s contributions were frequently erased.)
 That ideal was elaborately dramatised in the world’s fairs: spectacles showcasing the latest inventions and gathering humanity’s shared intellectual and artistic advances in one place.